 Healthy habits can help to prevent tooth decay, which affects nearly 50% of babies today.

 Make sure your child gets enough calcium, including from dark green vegetables.

 Offer your kids only water to drink between meals.

 Don’t put your baby to bed with a bottle.

 You should take your child to the dentist by the time they turn one.

 Health Choice Utah does not cover dental services, but the State of Utah Medicaid program covers dental care for pregnant women and Medicaid members who qualify for Child Health Evaluation and Care (CHEC).
 See the UDOH Medicaid Member Guide or call the general Medicaid information line.
 You may also contact Health Choice Utah Member Services.
 We may be able to find help for you, such as low cost dental clinics in your area.

-The Medicaid dental plans are Delta Dental and Premier Access.
+The Medicaid dental plans are MCNA Dental and Premier Access Dental.
 Both dental plans offer and pay for the same services.
 The plans may have different dentists to see for dental care.
 You must see a dentist that accepts your dental plan.
 Call your dental plan or go to their website to find a dentist in your area.